sburns/advanced-redcap-interfaces/slides.md

 *   ...can setup/maintain/secure a webserver.
 *   ...has the resources to write the web application.

-## But every lab should have access to this functionality
+## Every lab should have access to this infrastructure

 ## Presenter Notes

-(Middleware is required to route incoming requests to the correct workflow)
+Middleware is required to route incoming requests to the correct workflow

 ---